edooley7/dsp/HOWTO.md

 This repository is `thisismetis/dsprework`.
 Your forked copy will be `your_github_user_name/dsprework`.

-### Step 3b: Edit your fork
+## Step 4: Edit your fork

-There are files in the repository that you need to edit to add your work.
+There are files in your forked repository that you need to edit to add your work.

 When viewing an individual file in your forked repository on GitHub, you will an see "Edit this file" button that you can click to get an in-browser editor.